Measuring Weak-to-Strong Legibility of Reasoning Models: Introduction

-Measured on 99,528 reasoning traces from 12 models across three diverse datasets (MATH, GPQA, Connections), we find that: \textbf{(i)} state-of-the-art models perform relatively weakly on either efficiency- or transfer-based metrics. \textbf{(ii)} reward models \textit{only} reward legibility as a function of accuracy; on correct-only traces, no correlation persists between scalar rewards and transfer success ($\rho=.05$). \textbf{(iii)} legibility axes have clear trade-offs, producing a Pareto frontier between efficiency-based measures and weak-to-strong behavior.
+Measured on 84,396 reasoning traces from 12 models across three diverse datasets (MATH, GPQA, LSAT), we find that: \textbf{(i)} state-of-the-art open models perform relatively weakly on either efficiency- or transfer-based metrics. \textbf{(ii)} rankings downstream of transfer metrics are stable across choice of weak model and dataset, and differentiated from shallow confounders like length; \textbf{(iii)} transfer utility offers some predictive utility for monitorability for procedure-verifiable tasks like mathematics and logic, showcasing both the need for weak-to-strong legibility and the promise of our approach.

-\texttt{Legi-Val} provides the first suite of targets for reward signals on multi-agent legibility, establishing the intrinsic---not instrumental---value of reasoning.
-We release code\footnote{code:~\url{github.com/ippolito-cmu/legible_cot_preprint} and dashboard:~\url{104.131.95.244}}, data, and a dashboard for reproducibility.